-The Board believes that these factors bode well for the outlook for the sector and continues to believe that shareholders benefit from the diversification provided by the Company's approach of investing through a portfolio of specialist funds run by talented managers with strong investment propositions, providing an attractive means for investors to benefit from the longer term attractions of emerging markets.
+Your Investment Manager continues to refine the Company's portfolio towards those markets with the most compelling fundamentals in terms of value, growth and quality.
+The Board believes that this, together with the Company's approach of investing through a portfolio of specialist funds run by talented managers with strong investment propositions, provides an attractive means for investors to benefit from the longer term investment opportunity in emerging markets.

-Mark Hadsley-Chaplin Chairman 31 January 2019
+Mark Hadsley-Chaplin Chairman 12 February 2020